Biden promises new Ukraine aid, warns Russia on chem weapons

 The leaders spent Thursday crafting their next steps to counter Russia’s month-old invasion — and huddling over how they might respond should Putin deploy chemical, biological or even a nuclear weapon.
 They met in a trio of emergency summits that had them shuttling across Brussels for back-to-back-to-back meetings of NATO, the Group of Seven industrialized nations and the 27-member European Council.

-Biden, in an early evening news conference after meeting with NATO and G-7 leaders, warned that a chemical attack by Russian “would trigger a response in kind."
+Biden, in an early evening news conference after meeting with NATO and G-7 leaders, warned that a chemical attack by Russia “would trigger a response in kind."

-Biden and NATO allies have previously stressed that the U.S. and NATO would not put troops on the ground in Ukraine.
-It was not immediately clear if the president intended to suggest that such an attack would lead to the U.S. or allies deploying troops to help Ukraine.

 Zelenskyy, while thankful for their help, made clear to the Western allies he needed far more than they're currently willing to give.